thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop/README.md

 - contract.sol: contains the smart contract code in solidity language
 - installContract.py: Python script for sending our contract to the Blockchain
 - user.py: Python script that contains the actual chat client
+- classify.py: Python script to classifiy an image file

 # Setup
+I really recommend using Linux at this point.
+The installation guidelines will focus on Ubuntu Linux 16.04 LTS, but should be similar for other distributions.